-Potential Funding: The cost of capital improvements to stormwater infrastructure will be paid by the Capital Projects Sales Tax if it is approved.
+Potential Funding: The cost of capital improvements to stormwater infrastructure will be paid by the County's general fund.
+Grant funding may also be pursued.

 Status: Carried forward.
 This effort is in progress.

 11. Address drainage at Whitehall subdivision to resolve flooding issues.